- Infertility to assess uterine morphology and tubal patency.

 - whatever the device, it should be primed with contrast prior to commencing to avoid the introduction of gas bubbles which may provide a false positive appearance of a filling defect.

 - water soluble iodinated contrast is subsequently injected slowly under fluoroscopic guidance.

-- a typical fluoroscopic examination includes preliminary frontal view of the pelvis, as well as subsequent spot images that demonstrate uterine endometrial contour, filled fallopian tubes and bilateral intraperitoneal spill of contrast, to establish tubal patency.
+- a typical fluoroscopic examination includes a preliminary frontal view of the pelvis, as well as subsequent spot images that demonstrate uterine endometrial contour, filled Fallopian tubes and bilateral intraperitoneal spill of contrast, to establish tubal patency.